 Bluehost offers different reseller plans, through Reseller Club.
 All come with support for unlimited websites and cPanel accounts.

 Both Dreamhost and Bluehost are officially endorsed by WordPress.org, making them both great options if you have a WordPress site.
-Criteria for this endorsement includes using updated software and the ease of installation.
+Criteria for this endorsement include using updated software and the ease of installation.

 The shared hosting plans from Bluehost and Dreamhost come with WordPress pre-installed.
 DreamHost is a bit cheaper than Bluehost.
 DreamHost’s Managed WordPress plans start at $16.95/month and Bluehost’s start at $19.95/month.